-TABLE 2: Requirements on information and its representation.
+Since these standards focus on applications within a declared scope, they, by design, only partially cover the spectrum of potentially relevant information.
+In the context of smart roads and Autonomous Driving (AD), diverse situational aspects are relevant for different stakeholders.
 Stakeholders include traffic participants, vehicle or component manufacturers, insurance, road network operation and maintenance, multi modal traffic planning, and test field operation.
 Each stakeholder is interested in specific information or aspects of smart road services, based on their respective responsibilities to perform (a group of) tasks.

 Currently, there is no universally accepted information model covering all conceivable aspects of smart road services.
-Towards the vision of such a unified reference information model, a concise set of requirements is proposed in Sec.
-II.C that serves as a starting point.
+Towards the vision of such a unified reference information model, a concise set of requirements is proposed in Section III-C that serves as a starting point.